hitesh911/Flutter-dev-tasks/README.md

 ## Deadline

 Please complete the task and submit your solution within 2 hours.

+# Flutter Frontend Developer Task (Task 4)

+## Task Description

+Your task is to build the frontend for a Snacks Ordering App designed in Figma.
+The app is intended for a movie theater, allowing users to order snacks and beverages for a more convenient movie-watching experience.
+The Figma design includes 5 screens, including login/sign up, menu, order details, etc. The overall look and feel is visually appealing with bright colors and attractive gradients.
+The design has two layouts: light mode and dark mode.

+## Task Requirements

+1. UI Implementation: Create the user interface (UI) for the Snacks Ordering App based on the Figma design provided in the [Figma Link](https://www.figma.com/file/gqdMHdxqD8AZdrmBdyJXOh/SNACKS-ORDERING-APP-FOR-MOVIE-THEATER-(Community)?node-id=0%3A1&mode=dev).

+2. Navigation: Implement navigation between screens as shown in the Figma design.
+Ensure that the app's navigation flow is intuitive and smooth.

+3. User Authentication (Optional): Implement a basic login and sign-up functionality based on the design.
+You can use dummy data for authentication.

+4. Data Integration (Optional): If the design includes dynamic data, such as menu items and prices, consider using dummy data or a simple data source (e.g., JSON) to populate the app with content.

+5. Responsiveness: Ensure that the app's layout is responsive and adapts well to different screen sizes, including both phones and tablets.

+6. Dark Mode: Implement the dark mode layout option based on the Figma design.
+Allow users to switch between light and dark mode in the app.

+7. Code Quality: Write clean, maintainable, and well-organized Flutter code.
+Utilize appropriate widgets, layouts, and styles to achieve the desired UI.

+8. Error Handling: Implement basic error handling and provide user-friendly feedback for common scenarios, such as failed login attempts or order submission errors.

+## Submission

+1. Git Repository: Create a new Git repository for the Flutter project and commit your code.
+2. Readme: Create Readme.md file in you repo which instruct local setup to run your application.
+3. Final Deliverable: Once you have completed the task, share the repository link with us so we can review your work.

+## Note

+- Feel free to use any Flutter packages or plugins from pub.dev that can help you achieve the desired functionality efficiently.

+- The focus should be on accurately translating the Figma design into a working Flutter frontend with attention to detail and UI/UX fidelity.

+- While the backend functionality is not required for this task, you can use dummy data or placeholders as needed to demonstrate the app's features.

+## Deadline

+Please complete the task within 3-4 days.

 # Python Developer Task 1 (Python API for File Data Extraction, Database Storage, and IoT Integration)

 ## Requirements